StevenLwcz/StevenLwcz.github.io/_posts/2022-03-13-The-Gdb-Python-API-For-Tui-Windows:-Part-4.md

         print(num)
 ```

-Gdb will call this method when the window has focus and we use the up and down cursor keys.
+GDB will call this method when the window has focus and we use the up and down cursor keys.
 This method is also called on page-up and page-down and the window height is passed.

 ```
 (gdb) focus auto